 NordVPN’s desktop app is very straightforward.
 The main screen enables you to choose a server either from a list or on a map, and the settings menu offers simple toggle buttons for the most commonly changed options.
 Plus, the advanced settings are kept in their own section, behind a warning message, so there’s less chance of you accidentally changing something you shouldn’t.

 CyberGhost recently removed its tile-based user interface, instead opting for a more streamlined design.
-The main screen contains a quick-connect button and drop-down menu for your preferred location.
+The main screen contains a quick-connect button and a drop-down menu for your preferred location.
 Additionally, the entire process of choosing a server has been further simplified.
 There’s another screen with a search bar: you can enter a country or streaming service and find suitable servers instantly.

 NordVPN’s mobile app is very similar to its desktop version.
 You can still choose a location on the map and connect in a single click, but there’s also a shortcut to the service’s specialized P2P, dedicated IP, double VPN, or Tor over VPN servers.
 The settings menu is similarly revamped, with fewer options and some functionality (such as the kill switch) removed.

 CyberGhost’s mobile app has also had an update, making the interface more consistent between mobile and desktop apps.
-The sliding task-based panel is gone, and has been replaced with a new, cleaner home screen.
+The sliding task-based panel is gone and has been replaced with a new, cleaner home screen.
 You can connect to the best location from the main screen, or select a specific location from a drop-down menu.
 There’s even a separate category for streaming-friendly servers, each of which lists the service it’s best suited for.

 Servers and performance